kaka-ruto/dotfiles/README.md

 When tmux starts up, [login-shell](bin/login-shell) will be run and if it determines you are running this on macOS, it will call reattach-to-user-namespace, to fix the system clipboard for use inside of tmux.

+I also user [tmuxinator](https://github.com/tmuxinator/tmuxinator) to manage my different project's tmux sessions.

+You can find my tmuxinator config files in `config/tmuxinator/`

 ## Questions

-If you have questions, notice issues,  or would like to see improvements, please open an [issue](https://github.com/nicknisi/dotfiles/issues/new) and I'm happy to help you out!
+If you have questions, notice issues,  or would like to see improvements, please open an [issue](https://github.com/borenho/dotfiles/issues/new) and I'm happy to help you out!